ivan-guerra/programmador.com/content/posts/morse-translator.md

 * Separate words by a forward slash surrounded by single spaces.

 What's a valid input char?
-You could support the entire alphabet defined in the ITU[^4] documents.
+You could support the entire alphabet defined in the ITU documents.
 Better to keep it simple and add support for the subset of characters shown in the wiki's Morse table.
 More specifically, the translator considers letters `A-Z` (case insensitive) and digits `0-9` to be valid characters.
 Ignore extraneous white space characters and punctuation.